programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 ```

 When you run this code you should find a new file:
-“`search-results.html`{.filename}” in your
+“`search-results.html`” in your `programming-historian directory`
-`programming-historian directory`{.filename} containing the first search
-results page for your search.
-Check that this downloaded properly and
+containing the first search results page for your search.
+Check that
-then delete the file.
-We’re going to adapt our program to download the
+this downloaded properly and then delete the file.
+We’re going to adapt
-other page containing the other 3 entries at the same time so we want to
+our program to download the other page containing the other 3 entries at
-make sure we get both.
-Let’s refine our getSearchResults function by
+the same time so we want to make sure we get both.
+Let’s refine our
-adding another function argument called “entries” so we can tell the
+getSearchResults function by adding another function argument called
-program how many pages of search results we need to download.
-We will
+“entries” so we can tell the program how many pages of search results we
-use the value of entries and some simple math to determine how many
+need to download.
+We will use the value of entries and some simple math
-search results pages there are.
-This is fairly straightforward since we
+to determine how many search results pages there are.
+This is fairly
-know there are ten trial transcripts listed per page.
-We can calculate
+straightforward since we know there are ten trial transcripts listed per
-the number of search results pages by dividing the value of entries by
+page.
+We can calculate the number of search results pages by dividing
-10. We will save this result to an integer variable named pageCount.
-It
+the value of entries by 10.
+We will save this result to an integer
-looks like this:
+variable named pageCount.
+It looks like this:

 ``` python
 #determine how many files need to be downloaded.